sergiokapone/Scripts/tree/README.md

 - **`Path`** (optional): The path to the directory you want to list.
 Defaults to the current directory (`"."`).
 - **`SortBy`** (optional): Defines how the items should be sorted:
-  - `"type"`: Sort by type, with directories appearing before files, both sorted alphabetically.
+  - `"ext"`: Files sorted first by extension.
-  - `"name"`: Sort alphabetically by name (both files and directories).
+  - `"name"`: Sort files alphabetically by name.
+Directories appearing before files both cases.

 ### Example Usage